Our Team

 Chairman of the Board

 Thuli Mpshe is a distinguished Executive Coach, Consultant, and Independent Contractor with over twenty years of leadership experience across diverse sectors including banking, retail, and aviation.
 She holds a Post Graduate Diploma in Business Management from Warwick University, a B Com from the University of South Africa (UNISA), and several specialized diplomas in banking and HR management.
 Thuli also completed the Strategic HR Management Programme at the UCT Graduate School of Business and the Board Leadership Programme at the Gordon Institute of Business Studies (GIBS).
+Thuli has a proven track record in transforming human capital and leading organizational change.
+Her dedication to corporate South Africa has been recognized with a Certificate for Outstanding Moral Courage from the Organisation Undoing Tax Abuse (OUTA).
+Beyond her professional achievements, Thuli is passionately involved in socio-economic development.
+She serves as a non-executive director and Chairman of the Field Band Foundation NPC and as a non-executive director for the Knysna Institute for Learning and Teaching NPO.

 Chair of the Audit & Risk Committee

 Anthony is a seasoned legal and regulatory expert with over 30 years of experience in education, corporate law, and compliance.
 He holds a B.A. in Law, a Diploma in Education, and advanced certifications in corporate law, pension funds, and ethics.
 Anthony spent 16 years as Professional Manager in Legal and Investigations at the Independent Regulatory Board for Auditors (IRBA), where he developed legal governance and compliance frameworks.
+Anthony has also served as a legal correspondent for the SABC and as an educator with the Gauteng Department of Education.
+A certified Ethics Officer and member of the South African Council for Educators (SACE), he is committed to ethical leadership and professional integrity.
+Currently, Anthony leads a boutique consultancy offering ethics and education training.
+His knowledge of regulatory policies, compliance and mediation, positions him as a valuable asset for rigorous governance and ethical leadership.
+Beyond his professional career, Anthony is actively engaged in directorships, trusteeships and volunteer roles, reflecting his ongoing dedication to community enrichment and leadership.

 Chair of the Marketing and Communications Committee